Good Quality Paints

 Which are Good Quality Paints?

-Firstly it should be made very clear that we are an independent website offering advice and guidance on an impartial basis.
+Firstly it should be made clear that we are an independent website offering guidance on an impartial basis.
 Consequently the information given in this section on paints is our own personal opinion based on experience in the painting business and we are not sponsored by any specific paint manufacturer.

 There is a reason Dulux is one of the most popular brands of paint on the market – it is a name that is synonymous with quality.
 In general terms, at the top of the league of paints are four names – Dulux, Crown, Johnstone’s and Farrow and Ball.
 Dulux comes in two forms, standard and trade, as does Crown, while Johnstone’s is a predominantly trade paint and Farrow and Ball comes in only one standard, high quality form.